AssSam7/my-gallery-devc/README.md

 <h1 align="center">My Gallery 🖼️</h1>

-My gallery template is a part of **Responsive web developer** road map of [Dev challenges](https://www.devchallenges.io).
-This challenge focuses on responsive design which involves many images which are little complex as they tend to maintain into their aspect ratio irrespective of anything.
+My gallery template is a part of the Responsive web developer road map of [Dev challenges](http://www.devchallenges.io).
+This challenge focuses on a responsive design that involves many images that are little complex as they tend to maintain into their aspect ratio irrespective of anything.

 ## ✈️ [Live URL]
 https://awesome-bardeen-771a4c.netlify.app/